 eBrevia is pleased to announce inclusion in the National Law Journal's Legal AI Leaders, a listing of companies that are leading the legal industry by advancing AI technology.
 Beginning in 2013, the National Law Journal started publishing its Trailblazers series, featuring innovative professionals in the legal world.
 This year, after months of research, the ALM owned periodical published its inaugural Legal AI Leaders list, applying the same Trailblazers concept to companies furthering the technology of artificial intelligence within the legal profession.

-Adam Nguyen, eBrevia's co-founder and COO, will speak at the ABA's Corporate Counsel CLE Seminar in La Quinta, CA on what artificial intelligence can do today and may be able to do in the future for the legal profession.
-The panel, “Autonomous Lawyering: Predictive Analytics and Artificial Intelligence are Changing the Practice of Law”, will also explore the legal restrictions on lawyers’ use of AI and the implications of AI for the legal profession.
+Adam Nguyen, eBrevia's co-founder and COO, speaks at the ABA's Corporate Counsel CLE Seminar in La Quinta, CA on what artificial intelligence can do today and may be able to do in the future for the legal profession.
+The panel, “Autonomous Lawyering: Predictive Analytics and Artificial Intelligence are Changing the Practice of Law”, also explores the legal restrictions on lawyers’ use of AI and the implications of AI for the legal profession.

-eBrevia's co-founder & COO, Adam Nguyen, will be presenting case studies showing how eBrevia’s clients have achieved great results by combining eBrevia's artificial intelligence solutions and professional services.
-The LegalTech educational track, “The Future for ALSPs is Now: How Combined Service/Technology Solutions Build Scale and Leverage Emerging Technologies”, will also feature Jeff Sharer, Co-chair of Akerman’s Data Law Practice.
+eBrevia's co-founder & COO, Adam Nguyen, presents case studies showing how eBrevia’s clients have achieved great results by combining eBrevia's artificial intelligence solutions and professional services.
+The LegalTech educational track, “The Future for ALSPs is Now: How Combined Service/Technology Solutions Build Scale and Leverage Emerging Technologies”, also features Jeff Sharer, Co-chair of Akerman’s Data Law Practice.